-The language of education in the School of Nursing is English.
+The language of education in the Faculty of Nursing is English.
 A high level of understanding and functionality in English is essential for safe client care in all areas where health care professionals work in British Columbia.
 In addition, a foundational understanding of mathematics including decimals, fractions, and metric conversions is also essential.

 The Advanced Entry Program has two intakes of students per year (Spring [January] and Summer [May]) and subsequent semesters will be completed sequentially.
 Therefore, there is no time off during the program.
 However, there are college breaks of approximately two weeks duration between semesters.

-The School of Nursing requires all Advanced Entry students to participate in a mandatory orientation course while studying Pathophysiology 2192.
+The Faculty of Nursing requires all Advanced Entry students to participate in a mandatory orientation course while studying Pathophysiology 2192.
 This orientation course is designed to support transition to the BSN with orientation to the curriculum, key elements specific to Langara, review of mathematical and writing skills and orientation to NCLEX success resources.
-Students admitted to the Advanced Entry BSN program will receive orientation details from the School of Nursing after they accept their offers.
+Students admitted to the Advanced Entry BSN program will receive orientation details from the Faculty of Nursing after they accept their offers.

 NOTE: Course names that end in "Practice" or "Practice Experience" are clinical placement experiences and occur off-campus in a variety of health care facilities and settings.
 Students will need to make themselves available for clinical practice experiences which may take place during the week, weekends, evenings or days shifts, depending on the term.

 NOTE: Two seats in the Advanced BSN Entry program are reserved for prospective Indigenous students.